pivotal/docs-tap/getting-started.md

     ![REGISTER button on the right side of the header](images/getting-started-tap-gui-5.png)

-3. In the Register an existing component prompt, provide a link to an the `catalog-info.yaml` file in the Git repo and click on `ANALYZE`
+3. In the Register, an existing component prompt provides a link to the `catalog-info.yaml` file in the Git repo and click on `ANALYZE`

     ![Select URL](images/getting-started-tap-gui-6.png)